Algerians in the United Kingdom: Background

 According to the Information Centre about Asylum and Refugees (ICAR), the UK's Algerian population is not well known or understood by the wider community.
 The number of Algerians was small until the early 1990s, since when it has increased, partly as a result of the Algerian Civil War of 1991 to 2002.
 However, the population remains small in comparison with other, more well-established refugee groups.
 ICAR also argue that "there is little sense of a unified 'community'" of Algerians in the UK and that there is some degree of mutual suspicion amongst British Algerians.

 Demographics

 Population

-According to the 2001 UK census, there were 10,670 Algerian born people living in the UK.
+In 1991, 3,453 Algerians nationals were resident in the UK.
+At the 2001 UK census, there were 10,670 Algerian born people living in the UK.
 The 2011 census recorded 23,601 residents of England, 328 of Wales, 895 of Scotland and 132 of Northern Ireland who were born in Algeria.
 The Office for National Statistics estimates that in 2017, 33,000 residents of the UK were born in Algeria.